 June 10, 2021

-Pride Month commemorates the Stonewall Uprising on June 28th, 1969, when six undercover officers raided a gay club called the Stonewall Inn located in Greenwich Village in New York City.
-The police alleged the raid was due to the bar operating with an improper liquor license, but in truth, it was an excuse to violently assail and arrest employees and patrons in a place that served as a haven for the city’s gay, lesbian, drag queen and cross-dressing community.
-While incidents like this were common and had been occurring for decades, The Stonewall Uprising was one of the first times when the patrons defended themselves and refused to be intimidated.
-As police violently hauled customers and employees out of the bar a riot broke out, leading to six days of protests and clashes with law enforcement.
+Pride Month commemorates the Stonewall Uprising on June 28th, 1969, when six undercover officers raided a gay club called the Stonewall Inn in Greenwich Village in New York City.
+The police alleged the raid was due to the bar operating with an improper liquor license.
+Still, in truth, it was an excuse to violently assail and arrest employees and patrons in a place that served as a haven for the city’s gay, lesbian, drag queen, and cross-dressing community.
+While incidents like this were common and had been occurring for decades, The Stonewall Uprising was one of the first times the patrons defended themselves and refused to be intimidated.
+As police violently hauled customers and employees out of the bar, a riot broke out, leading to six days of protests and clashes with law enforcement.
 In 1970, on the first anniversary of the uprising, thousands marched in the first New York City Pride March.
 These events were a turning point for LGBTQ+ rights in the United States.

 But what about in the Workplace?
 If your organization would like to observe Pride Month, promote inclusion and diversity, and support your LGBTQ+ employees, there are ways that you can do this both in person and in virtual offices.

 You can replace your usual Zoom backdrop with a colorful tribute to Pride Month.
 This is an easy way to show your coworkers that you support the LGBTQ+ community and want to celebrate the month with them.

 On top of that, this will make your LGBTQ+ employees feel better.
 They will feel comfortable to know that their workplace is happy to celebrate pride month even when everyone is working from home.

 It’s a shame that many LGBTQ+ individuals cannot celebrate their identity by joining the parade due to the pandemic.
 Making them feel better by giving the virtual workplace a pride theme is the least you can do.